SYSOFTEK/SMM-Enshrouded/README.md

-# SE-Enshrouded (english version)
+# SMM-Enshrouded (english version)

 ## Introduction
-SE-Enshrouded (Server Essentials Enshrouded) is a software developed using AutoIt for the graphical interface and Python for monitoring, specifically designed for tracking the processes of the "Enshrouded" game server.
+SMM-Enshrouded (Server Manager and Monitoring for Enshrouded) is a software developed using AutoIt for the graphical interface and Python for monitoring, specifically designed for tracking the processes of the "Enshrouded" game server.
 It provides real-time monitoring of server performance, including CPU usage, RAM, and disk write speed.
 The software is currently available in French and English.

 ## Features
 - **Real-time monitoring of the Enshrouded server**: Tracks CPU usage, RAM, and disk write speed of the Enshrouded server.